 The United Kingdom has defined financial crimes precisely by law.
 Money laundering and terrorist financing crimes under the Proceeds of Crime Act 2002 and the Terrorism Act 2000 can be sentenced to up to 14 years in prison, and fraud crimes under the 2006 Fraud Act can be imprisoned for up to 10 years.
 In addition, businesses that do not carry out AML checks are considered to have helped these crimes.
 Regulators impose great penalties on these businesses.
-Businesses that are on the agenda with crime experience loss of reputation and loss of customer confidence.
+Businesses that are on the agenda with crime experience a loss of reputation and loss of customer confidence.
 Sanction Scanner helps businesses with AML compliance processes.
 With our AML solutions, Businesses can meet AML requirements in the UK.
 You can contact us to get information about our AML solutions.